 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 Intercompany balances and transactions have been eliminated.
-As of April 30, 2022, January 29, 2022 and May 1, 2021, the Company did not have any investments in unconsolidated affiliates.
+As of July 30, 2022, January 29, 2022, and July 31, 2021, the Company did not have any investments in unconsolidated affiliates.
 FASB ASC 810-Consolidation is considered when determining whether an entity is subject to consolidation.

-In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments necessary to present fairly the consolidated financial position of the Company as of April 30, 2022 and May 1, 2021, the results of its consolidated operations for the thirteen weeks ended April 30, 2022 and May 1, 2021, consolidated cash flows for the thirteen weeks ended April 30, 2022 and May 1, 2021, and consolidated changes in stockholders' equity for the thirteen weeks ended April 30, 2022 and May 1, 2021.
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments necessary to present fairly the consolidated financial position of the Company as of July 30, 2022 and July 31, 2021, the results of its consolidated operations, consolidated comprehensive income (loss), and consolidated changes in stockholders' equity for the thirteen and twenty-six weeks ended July 30, 2022 and July 31, 2021, and consolidated cash flows for the twenty-six weeks ended July 30, 2022 and July 31, 2021.
 The consolidated balance sheet as of January 29, 2022 was derived from audited financial statements.
-Due to the seasonal nature of the Company's business, the results of operations for the thirteen weeks ended April 30, 2022 and May 1, 2021 are not necessarily indicative of operating results for a full fiscal year.
+Due to the seasonal nature of the Company's business, the results of operations for the thirteen and twenty-six weeks ended July 30, 2022 and July 31, 2021 are not necessarily indicative of operating results for a full fiscal year.
 These consolidated financial statements should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended January 29, 2022.